woleet/woleet-weblibs/README.md

 - Returns a promise witch forwards:
   - on success: a [Receipt](#object_receipt) object.
   - on error:
-    - `not_found` if the anchor does not exist or is not public.
+    - A `not_found` Error: the anchor does not exist or is not public.
-    - `http_error` on a http request error.
+    - An `http_error` Error: an unexpected HTTP error occurred during the verification process.

 ### Get a Bitcoin transaction